BEKHRUZ-PULATOV/rs_1st_week/cv.md

-# rsschool-cv
+# CV
-This is my 1st repository in main(gh-pages) branch
+Welcome to my  CV

-## changed my readme
+## My name is BEKHRUZ PULATOV